JerryZyc/Warframe-Neural-Network/README.md

 import numpy as np
 plt.style.use('fivethirtyeight')
 ```
 Then, choose the information I need.
-Assume I want to know the player's gameID, the price, the region and so on, creat several arrays to store them.
+Assume I want to know the max_price, avg_prive, trading volume and so on,
+creat several arrays to store them.
 ```pythonscript
 time=np.array([])
 volume=np.array([])